HershNagpal/webcheckers/docs/DesignDoc.md

   all system events.
 Routes that require messages from messenger go through gameCenter which will call the appropriate messenger method.
 Messenger methods will in turn return the appropriate message by checking game state through a game object.
 The following are examples of Messenger usage.
-    1.
+    1. The PlayerLobby holds the players who are currently signed in and are waiting for a game, and the Messenger handles sending ajax calls between the server and client.
     2.
     3.

-  the PlayerLobby holds the players who are currently signed in and are waiting for a game, and the Messenger handles sending ajax calls between the server and client.

 ### Model Tier